 - Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Freeze frosted or unfrosted cupcakes for up to 2-3 months.
 Thaw overnight in the refrigerator.

-- Cake Flour: If you cannot get your hands on cake flour, you can make a DIY version.
-Measure 1 cup of all-purpose flour.
-Remove 2 Tablespoons.
-Mix in 2 Tablespoons of cornstarch.
-This equals 1 cup of cake flour.
+- Cake Flour: If you can’t get your hands on cake flour, you can make a cake flour substitute.
 I suggest doing this twice, mixing it all up in 1 bowl then removing 1/4 cup since you need 1 and 3/4 cups in this recipe.

 - Egg Whites: Using all egg whites is KEY to their soft and fluffy texture.
 Here is the egg separator I use and love!
 Here are some recipe ideas for leftover egg yolks.